albertoscotta/libpeec/readme.md

 =======

-The library provides core functions for the development of a triangular-mesh PEEC code.
+The library provides core functions for the development of a triangular-mesh-based PEEC code.
-It has been written in the context of my Master's degree thesis in electrical engineering.
+It has been written in the context of my master's degree thesis in electrical engineering.

 Project structure